 Have a well crafted workspace you'd like to share with the Terra community?
 Sign up to feature your workspace!

-Featuring a workspace is a great opportunity for you to broadcast your work or discover workspaces with ready-to-run WDL workflows and interactive Jupyter notebooks that can be repurposed for your own research.
+Featuring a workspace means it will be made publicly readable to all Terra users and be listed in the Showcases and Tutorials page under the Featured Workspaces list.
+This is a great opportunity for you to broadcast your work and for users to discover workspaces with ready-to-run WDL workflows and interactive Jupyter notebooks that can be repurposed for their own research.

-The Terra Library includes a curated selection of Showcases and Tutorials, which features public workspaces that highlight some of the community's finest reproducible (mostly) workspaces.
+The Showcases and Tutorials includes a curated selection of workspaces that highlight some of the community's finest reproducible workspaces.
 Designed with collaboration in mind, these workspaces include well-documented dashboards that describe the contents of the work being performed.
-The idea is to enable you to easily reproduce other’s work, using public data, and scripts preconfigured with the correct attributes so that each workflow and/or notebook is ready to run.
+The idea is to enable users to easily reproduce your work using public data and scripts preconfigured with the correct attributes so that each workflow and/or notebook is ready to run.

 Analysis-focused workspaces (e.g. ToF)

-Generally associated with a pre- or post- publication stud, these highlight biological meaning/implication.
+Generally associated with pre or post-publication studies, these highlight biological meaning/implication.
 The workspace will have a thorough description of the study, general motivation for the scientist/analyst’s experiment, caveats and concerns, and an ordered list of the case study steps.
 The workspace is a reproduction of the publication, with all the analysis tools, on the Terra platform.